RedHatTraining/DO328-apps/adopt-a-pup/web-app/README.md

 In master, the pipeline includes a release step that builds the app bundle, builds the container image and [pushes it to quay](https://quay.io/repository/redhattraining/ossm-adopt-a-pup-webapp) automatically.
 This step requires manual confirmation.
 The pipeline waits for confirmation for 5 minutes.
 The deployment is skipped if not confirmed within that interval.
 However, you can always rerun the pipeline and confirm the deployment later.

-To confirm the deployment, go to [Jenkins DO328-apps master pipeline](http://jenkins.prod.nextcle.com/blue/organizations/jenkins/RHT%2FDO328-apps/activity?branch=master).
+To confirm the deployment, use the master branch pipeline view in Jenkins.

 The deployed quay image is [quay.io/redhattraining/ossm-adopt-a-pup-webapp](https://quay.io/repository/redhattraining/ossm-adopt-a-pup-webapp).

 ## Learn More